SeanLee97/AnglE/docs/notes/tutorial.rst

 For convenience, we have processed the `PubMedQA <https://huggingface.co/datasets/qiaojin/PubMedQA/viewer/pqa_labeled>`_ pqa_labeled subset data into the `DatasetFormats.A` format and made it available in `WhereIsAI/pubmedqa-test-angle-format-a <https://huggingface.co/datasets/WhereIsAI/pubmedqa-test-angle-format-a>`_ for evaluation purposes.

-The following code demonstrates how to evaluate the trained `pubmed-angle-base-en` model:
+The following code shows how to evaluate the trained `pubmed-angle-base-en` model:

 .. code-block:: python